geonet-myanmar/myanmar_towns_earthquake_exposure/README.md

 Optional but strongly recommended:

-- `cloudscraper` (used as fallback when the MIMU GeoNode endpoint is behind anti-bot protection)
+- `cloudscraper` (used as fallback when the endpoint is behind anti-bot protection)

 Install packages: